tonedef71/agon-jotto-2020/README.md

 The number of allowed guesses to solve the mystery word varies based on the length of the secret word.
 The minimum is five guesses.

-Jotto 2020 beings by prompting for the number of letters for the mystery word.
+Jotto 2020 begins by prompting for the number of letters for the mystery word.
 You can select a mystery word as short as two letters, or as long as twelve letters.

 The game will next prompt whether or not guesses should strictly be limited to actual words: "Y" to enforce guesses to be actual words, "N" to allow any input of letters.
 The traditional game of pen and paper Jotto required that guesses be legitimate five-letter words.